Manage user authentication and permissions.

 For critical controls (e.g., setpoint changes):

-1. Add a TextBox into the MainPage
+1. Add a TextBox to the MainPage

-4. Run solution
+4. Run the solution

-4. Check Hide when security is disabled
+2. Check Hide when security is disabled

-5. Run solution
+3. Run the solution

 Explanation - to understand concepts